Discover more from Not Boring by Packy McCormick

 To whit, in 2017, when Tegus was ready to raise money, it went out to a few of its customers instead of pitching Silicon Valley VCs.
 Investment Group of Santa Barbara, who Mike had never heard of prior, was interested.
 As both sides got to know each other and developed a relationship, they realized that they were philosophically aligned.
 IGSB was, as a fund, what Tegus wanted to be as a company.

 It’s worth a quick aside on IGSB here, because their involvement speaks volumes about Tegus.
-Founded by Reece Duca in 1968 with $200k, the firm now manages over a billion dollars with no inflows or outflows since inception.
+Founded by Reece Duca in 1968 with $200k, the firm still manages only the partners’ capital and has no outside investors.
 They have an incredibly long time horizon for their investments, upwards of 30 years, add somewhere between zero and five new public and maybe one private investment per year, and spend all of their time with them.

 IGSB decided to lead the round and get deeply involved in helping to build the company.
 Tegus was IGSB’s sole investment in 2017, and the firm’s Bob Casey joined the Board, and then joined Tegus full-time (he’s now CFO).
 Tegus wanted to go slow, and IGSB was fully supportive, even pushing them to think longer.
 The round was small: $1.5 million at a $4.5 million post-money valuation.